 Weather.
 Tours MUST be canceled if severe weather is forecast for the planned area of the tour, or if severe weather is anticipated on the way to the meeting point for the guide or clients.
 Severe weather includes but is not limited to yellow or orange weather warnings, severely limited visibility (due to wind driven snow or other effects), or sustained winds or wind gusts of more than 15 m/sec.
-Local effects such as wind shadows or funneling effects MUST be taken into account when making this determination.
+Local effects such as wind shadows or funnelling effects MUST be taken into account when making this determination.
+If the wind chillG is -20 °C or below, tours MUST be adjusted and/or shortened in accordance with customers' clothing and overall equipment.

 Client Profile.
-There is no absolute upper or lower age limit for shorter hikes, as long as suitable safety gear is available and children are able to follow instructions ^F. Guides MUST keep the tour duration and difficulty level as flexible as possible, and plan for a fast and easy return if necessary.
+There is no absolute upper or lower age limit for shorter hikes, as long as suitable safety gear is available and children are able to follow instructions H. Guides MUST keep the tour duration and difficulty level as flexible as possible, and plan for a fast and easy return if necessary.
 Clients with physical or mental special needs are welcome and MUST be accommodated if it is safely possible.
 Clients are encouraged to fill out and carry on them a short medical fact sheet that contains information which may be relevant in emergencies (this way privacy is guaranteed, and guides will be able to access critical information if needed).
 For day tours, the minimum age is 10 years.